 Lighting Designer: Katie Sfetkidis

-Sound Composition: Marco Cher Gibard
+Composter and Sound Designer: Marco Cher Gibard

 Producer: Veronica Bolzon